obedAdu-Gyamfi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Script Displays the content of /etc/passwd and /etc/hosts
 5. Script Displays the last 10 lines of /etc/passwd
 6. Scripts Displays the first 10 lines of /etc/passwd
+7. Script displays the third line of the file iacta